kytulendu/rra-krr/rrowl.md

 This support another theory that modern Rra-krr are uplifted from prehistoric Rra-krr, a primitive saber-tooth lion-like plains hunter who able to stood upright on two legs, use tools, communicate using simple form of language in series of growl (Old Rra-krr tongue) and have precursor to writing system in a form of claw marks on the tree.
 They also theorize that he might be the missing link between ancient and modern Rra-krr due to similar DNA.

 **The Man Rra-krr War and The Slaver Incident**

+    TODO:maybe do a major change on this section?

 In the year 15021 or Earth's year, 2329, The Rra-krr and The Human have accidentally make first contact with the Rra-krr scout ship crew near the edge of Alpha Centauri star system.
 At first they think this first contact will went smoothly as the Rra-krr have done it many times.
 But the Human are much more difference than any alien they have know of, the first contact ended badly due to some misunderstanding on both side.